Questions To Answer About Your Current Program

 1. House Mouse- About 5-7 inches long including the tail and can gain access by entering a gap 1/4 inch or more.

 2. Norway Rat- About 7 to 9 1/2 inches long excluding the tail.
 Can gain access by entering a gap 1/2 inch or greater.

 3. Roof Rat- About 13 to 18 inches long including the tail.
 This species is not prevalent in East Tennessee but can be introduced from time to time.
 Again, this species can enter a gap of 1/2 inch or greater.

 Keys To Elimination

 1. Identification of species

 2. Structural proofing of entry points 1/4 inch or greater including gaps under doors.

 3. Proper removal of waste on the property and dumpster areas.

-4. Installation of an exterior rodent program on your property by your pest management provider in sealed and secured stations at dumpster corrals and in active rodent areas on property.
+4. Installation of an exterior rodent program on your property by your pest management provider in sealed and secured stations at dumpster corrals and in active rodent areas on the property.

 Other Nuisance Invaders